 TREKK collects resources for each condition using a “knowledge pyramid” framework.
 The top level of the pyramid is called “Bottom Line Recommendations” and represents the most condensed and summarized information for healthcare professionals working in emergency settings.
 Moving down the pyramid, resources become more in-depth and specific as different sources of information are included.

-In order to bring together the most current, evidence-based resources available, a research librarian (based at the Alberta Research Centre for Health Evidence) connects with a leading Canadian advisor with expertise in each condition.
+In order to bring together the most current, evidence-based resources available, a research librarian (based at the Alberta Research Centre for Health Evidence) connects with a leading content advisor with expertise in each condition.
 Content advisors are pediatric researchers identified by the TREKK Steering Committee based on their experience dealing with and researching specific conditions.

 TREKK Content Advisors: